-After getting into a few games in the outfield for the Cards, Martinez was sent to Oakland in May of ’75 for pitcher Mike Barlow and a minor leaguer.
+After getting into a few games in the outfield for St. Louis, Martinez was sent to Oakland in May of ’75 for pitcher Mike Barlow and a minor leaguer.
 Fresh off their three straight Series titles the A’s were a bit transitional in ’75 due to the retirement of Dick Green and the loss of Catfish Hunter to free agency.
 Ted specialized in late-inning work across the infield and did a nice job defensively with zero errors at second and third.
 He then repeated that role in the playoffs.
 But the following May he was released and he was shortly thereafter signed by Cincinnati for whom he put in the rest of the season at Triple A where he hit .255 with 25 stolen bases while playing principally in the outfield.
 That December of ’76 he was plucked by LA in the Rule 5 draft and the next three years he would reprise his role with the Mets.
 Ted wouldn’t see too much plate time since his work backing up second, short, and third was mostly late-inning stuff.
 But he did a pretty good job on offense, hitting a combined .280 over that period.
 Twice he played on pennant winners, though he didn’t see any post-season action.
 He was released shortly into the ’80 season and he returned to the DR to coach the next couple seasons.
 Then in ’82 he began a three-year run in the Mexican League, two with Campeche and his final one with Tabasco.
 Ted finished up top with a .240 average and put in 282 games at shortstop, 168 at second, 97 at third, and 54 in the outfield.
 He got no at bats in the post-season.
 In the minors he hit .274.

 Martinez played winter ball in the DR and in Puerto Rico during much of his career and after his playing career ended he returned home where he has since both coached and managed baseball, though I’ve been unable to find any specifics.